 Central Texas Autopsy, PLLC, located in Lockhart, Texas, performed an autopsy on the pilot on December 8, 2009.
 The cause of death was attributed to multiple traumatic injuries.

 The Federal Aviation Administration (FAA), Bioaeronautical Sciences Research Laboratory, located in Oklahoma City, Oklahoma, conducted toxicological testing on the pilot.
 Testing for carbon monoxide was negative.
-Testing for Cyanide, volatiles, and drugs was not performed.
+Testing for cyanide, volatiles, and drugs detected the following:

 The air traffic controller responsible for the airplane at the time of the accident stated during a post accident interview that his intent of issuing the pilot the 260 degree heading followed by the 080 degree heading was to build one mile spacing on the outbound leg and one mile spacing on the inbound leg, followed by a 020 degree heading to re-intercept the localizer before the airplane reached two miles outside the approach gate.
 When asked if he had ever discussed pilot spatial disorientation and how it can affect pilots, he stated he had heard of it before, but was not sure where.
 When asked if he had ever participated in a discussion of how control actions can induce vertigo or disorientation in pilots, he noted that turning or descending "into the soup" can cause those conditions.

 According to FAA Advisory Circular (AC) 60-4A, Pilot's Spatial Disorientation, tests with qualified instrument pilots indicated that it can take as much as 35 seconds to establish full control by instruments after the loss of visual reference with the surface.